 Posted in Long Term Disability Insurance on Wednesday, May 5, 2021

-If you don’t have enough money in your emergency savings to cover lost income, you’re not alone – only 1 in 5 Americans have enough in savings to cover three to five months of expenses.
-And when you consider that the average duration of a long term disability is 31.2 months, it’s easy to see why this type of insurance is so important for DCS.
+If you don’t have enough money in your emergency savings to cover lost income, you’re not alone – only 1 in 5 Americans have enough in savings to cover 3 to 5 months of expenses.1 And when you consider that the average duration of a long term disability is 34.6 months,2 it’s easy to see why this type of insurance is so important for DCs.